 On September 1, 1948, the Parliamentary Council (an interim parliament) met in Bonn.
 On May 8, 1949, exactly four years after the German surrender, it submitted the Basic Law, the constitution.
 After approval by the three western military governors on May 12, it entered in force on May 13, 1949.
 Bonn became the provisional capital.

 In the same year, the first democratic government under Chancellor Konrad Adenauer (1949-1963) took office.
 Adenauer was a Rhinelander, and he had been Mayor of his native city Cologne for many long years.
 In 1935, he had moved to Rhöndorf close to Bonn.

 The Allied High Commissioners on the Petersberg

 The Federal Republic struggled for integration into the democratic, western world.
-Thus reconciliation characterized the first years of the Federal Republic.
-For instance the Reparations Agreement between Israel and Germany in 1952, the “plan Schuman” and the establishment of the Coal and Steel Union 1952 with France.
+Thus, reconciliation characterized the first years of the Federal Republic.
+For instance, the Reparations Agreement between Israel and Germany in 1952, the “plan Schuman” and the establishment of the Coal and Steel Union 1952 with France.
 The Paris contracts of 1954 ended the occupation regime in Western Germany.
-The Federal Republic was a sovereign state and could join the Western European Union (WEU) and the NATO.
+The Federal Republic was a sovereign state that could join the Western European Union (WEU) and the NATO.
 Eastern Germany, however, joined the Warsaw Pact.
 In December 1955, Adenauer traveled as a first German Federal Chancellor on Soviet invitation to Moscow; and he succeeded in bringing the prisoners of war home.